Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Discussion

-Although the current \ppxf{} regularization algorithm does not consider the bin size of the template age grid and different regularization strategies (e.g., $R$ values, order of regularization) can affect the mass fraction recovery (will be discussed in Section~\ref{sec:discussionregul}), we still see the inconsistency between \ppxf{} and true mass fraction distributions of the oldest populations in the bottom row of Fig.~\ref{fig:massfractioncomponents1dlogage}.
+Although the current \ppxf{} regularization algorithm does not consider the bin size of the template age grid and different regularization strategies (e.g., \texttt{regul} values, order of regularization) can affect the mass fraction recovery (will be discussed in Section~\ref{sec:discussionregul}), we still see the inconsistency between spectral fitting results and true mass fraction distributions of the oldest populations in the bottom row of Fig.~\ref{fig:massfractioncomponents1dlogage}.
 The main reason is that spectral templates in the oldest and metal-rich regions are very similar and indistinguishable at the current SNR level.
-Therefore, the \ppxf{} algorithm may get trapped into the local minimum when measuring mass fraction weights in these age-\mh{} regions.
-We also confirm in the Appendix (Fig.~\ref{appfig:massfractioncomponents1d_shufflevrRE}) that using LOSVD-Convolved cubes does not improve the results significantly.
+Therefore, it is difficult for \ppxf{} to correctly recover the mass distributions in these age-\mh{} regions when performing fitting using templates normalized to 1~\solarmass{}, even though the algorithm has already reached the global minimum.
+The mass fraction uncertainties in these regions can be much larger (relative uncertainties from 1$\sigma$ values dividing the mean of MC realizations are $\sim20$\% for regions less than $8$~Gyr and $50-65$\% in $10-14$~Gyr).
+We also confirm in Appendix Fig.~\ref{appfig:massfractioncomponents1d_shufflevrRE} that using LOSVD-Convolved cubes does not improve the results significantly, so the effect of systematic offsets in kinematics measurement in Fig.~\ref{fig:galaxymapkin} is not the cause of mass fraction distribution inconsistency.